Travis Air Force Base Attorney

 Types of Military Justice at Travis AFB

-Under the Uniform Code of Military Justice (UCMJ), there are two major types of disciplinary proceeding you might face: nonjudicial punishment and courts-martial.
+Under the Uniform Code of Military Justice (UCMJ), there are two major types of disciplinary proceeding you might face: nonjudicial punishment and court-martial.

 Nonjudicial Punishment